Regina 7.4 Calculation Engine

 Returns the four-triangle 2-sphere formed from the boundary of a tetrahedron.

-This is isomorphic to the triangulation returned by the generic routine simplicialSphere().
+This is identical to the triangulation returned by the generic routine simplicialSphere().

 Returns a two-triangle torus.

-This is isomorphic to the triangulation returned by the generic routine sphereBundle().
+This is identical to the triangulation returned by the generic routine sphereBundle().

 Returns a triangulation of the twisted product space B^(dim-1) x~ S¹